By Nicholas Holmes

 If you're shifting uncomfortably right now, thinking "I've got a knowledge base, but I haven't touched it in months", this post is for you - we're going to take a look at some knowledge base article examples that you can slot into your KB today.

-These are frequently asked questions that should be in almost every business’ knowledge base.
+These are the frequently asked questions that should be in almost every business’ knowledge base.

 You’ll need to tailor some to your requirements, but the questions below work for nearly everyone - and once you figure out a repeatable article format using the quick guide below, you’ll be able to write your own in no time.

-Here’s a quick hack for writing knowledge base answers that most of us can use - every answer should follow roughly the same structure.
+Here’s a quick hack for writing help desk answers that most of us can use - every answer should follow roughly the same structure.

 Often, items one and four will be the same – a simple restating of the question title, which a) confirms to the user that they’re looking at the answer to the right question and b) provides some extra SEO-juice for Google.